jamesphare/hare/README.md

 <!-- badges: end -->

 This package stores my custom themes and functions for personal use.
+Currently the only function in this package is `theme_james`, a slightly more minimal version of `theme_minimal`.

 ## Installation

-You can install hare like so:
+You can install `hare` like so:

 ``` r
 devtools::install_github("jamesphare/hare")